Helperbird/website/src/pages/help/how-to-enable-spell-check-on-any-website-or-app.md

 ---
 layout: templates/help.html
-title: How to enable spell check on any website or app
+title: How to enable spell check on any website
-description: Learn how to enable spell check on any website or app.
+description: How to enable spell check on a website using Helperbirds extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,